Rilwan-Adewoyin/Rilwan-Adewoyin.github.io-old/_posts/2022-10-01-tweedie new.md

 The Tweedie distribution is a statistical distribution that unifies various exponential family distributions, including Poisson, gamma, and Gaussian.
 It is characterized by a positive power parameter, known as the Tweedie index.
 This versatile distribution is particularly useful in fields like insurance, finance, and ecology for modeling non-negative data with varying degrees of skewness and dispersion.

+[This paper](https://www.kybernetika.cz/content/2011/1/15/paper.pdf) providers a more detailed yet still brief overview of this model.

 ## Method:
 In this blog post, I will only discuss the bare minimum required for this approximation.